jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 Encoding with base64 is required because DNS operates with a strict set of character limitations.
 This means that certain special characters like spaces, slashes and non-ASCII symbols could break the query entirely.
 When you encode this data with base64 you're essentially sanitizing the data so that it doesn't interfere with the query's structure.

 Please note the DNS toolkit used in this malware is not installed by default. `subprocess` and `base64` will be included with a typical Python install but you will need to install `dnspython` to get the exfiltration section to work.
 You can do this by running `pip install dnspython`.
+Note that this likely won't work and you'll have to use your chosen distribution's package manager to install this, or setup a virtual environment with Python.
+I went with the package option and ran `sudo pacman -S python-dnspython`.

 ``` python
 def base64_encode(data):